ietf-tools/rfced-www/client/content/authors/rfc-edit/auth48.md

 ### Approving for publication

 To approve your RFC for publication, please reply to this email stating that you approve this RFC for publication.
-Please use \u2018REPLY ALL\u2019, as all the parties CC\u2019ed on this message need to see your approval.
+Please use _REPLY ALL_, as all the parties CC\*ed on this message need to see your approval.

 ### Files